docsbydesign/piClinic_API_sample/README.md

 Also, check out the [piClinic API documentation](https://piclinic.org/api).

-After you try these examples, you should be familiar with the piClinic API and be able to access it from within your own Python programs.
+After you try these examples, you will be familiar with the piClinic API and be able to access it from within your own Python programs.

 # Making piClinic API calls from Postman